-Information on the domains (set of FQDN(s)) supported on a DN / local access to a DN (DNAI) is later on called "DNS priorities for appDomains".
-It consists of a list of rules that each associates a FQDN filter with a DNS priority:
+Information on the domains (set of FQDN(s)) supported on a DN / local access to a DN (DNAI) is later on called "DN priorities for appDomains".
+It consists of a list of rules that each associates a FQDN filter with DN priority information:

 - A FQDN filter corresponds to a (possibly set of) FQDN (with possible wildcarding such as such as "*.example.com") and is associated with a filtering /rule priority.

-- A DNS priority may correspond to:
+- one or more set of DN priority information that each may correspond to:

+- a (DNN, S-NSSAI).
+This may be provided by the AF or determined by the NEF based on the AF identity when it is not provided by the AF and the AF provides only one instance of DN priority information.

-- a default DNS priority to be used for the FQDN(s) identified by the FQDN filter when DNS priority for DNAI is not provided or does not apply.
+- a default DN priority value to be used for the FQDN(s) identified by the FQDN filter when DN priority for DNAI is not provided or does not apply.

-- a list of DNS priority for DNAI that each associate a DNS priority and a DNAI for the FQDN(s) identified by the FQDN filter / rule when the DNAI applies to the PDU Session.
+- a list of DN priority for DNAI that each associate a DN priority value and a DNAI for the FQDN(s) identified by the FQDN filter / rule when the DNAI applies to the PDU Session.

--

-The AF can provide an associated (DNN, S-NSSAI) but generally the corresponding (DNN, S-NSSAI) is determined by the NEF based on the AF identity.
+- An optional spatial Validity condition that indicate where the rule is to apply.
+This may correspond to a geographical area, a list of TAI or a (set of) DNAI

-NOTE 3: For example, for a DN related with corporate access, the FQDN(s) corresponding to corporate services can be associated with a higher priority than FQDN(s) for internet-based services (when the corporate also has an access to the Internet thus allowing also access internet based services).
+NOTE 3: For example, for a DN related with corporate access, the FQDN(s) corresponding to corporate services can be associated with a higher DN priority value than FQDN(s) for internet-based services (when the corporate also has an access to the Internet thus allowing also access to internet based services).
+The AF(s) corresponding to different corporate or different services can’t co-ordinate the DN priority values between themselves.
+The co-ordination between DN priority values set by different AF is done by the PCF as explained in clause 6.13.2.1

-Editor's note: It is FFS how multiple AF and service providers coordinate the use of priority indication values for the same FQDN.
+This "DN priorities for appDomains" information may be used by 5GC at 2 levels:

+URSP alternative: to set the Rule Precedence of URSP rules whose Traffic descriptor / Domain descriptor corresponds to such domains (sets of FQDN).
+The solution uses the existing Rel-16 URSP rules without change for UE perspective.
+Only change is how the PCF derive the URSP rules based on "DN priorities for AppDomains".
+UE use URSP for matching a PDU Session, as defined in R16

+DNS alternative: DNS configuration on the UE i.e. which DNS server a multi Homed UE will consider for a DNS look-up.
+This alternative is meant for Applications or Browser DNS clients for which USRP would not be applicable;

 The solution addresses following Connectivity Models:

-- Multiple PDU sessions including some more local PDU Sessions and PDU Sessions corporate DN: the information on the domains (set of FQDN(s)) supported on a DN may then be received from a third party DN and has to be mapped with operator policies.
+- Multiple PDU sessions including some more local PDU Sessions and PDU Sessions to corporate DN: the information on the domains (set of FQDN(s)) supported on a DN may then be received from a third party DN and has to be mapped with operator policies.